Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves-add.md

 ---
 # Reserve Maintenance

-Reserves can be added to sub-merchants to collect and managed amounts for collateral through Exchange.
+Reserves can be added to sub-merchants to collect and manage amounts for collateral through Exchange.
 For Auto-Funding, this can be used to setup a reserve to collect automatically based on settings.
 For Instructional funding, reserves can be enabled and collected with funding instructions.
-Only one maintenance case for reserves on a sub-merchant can be created at a time.
+Only one maintenance case for reserves on a sub-merchant can be active at a time.

 ## Adding a Reserve

-To add a reserve to an existing sub-merchant, a Maintenance case must be created, updated and submit.
+To add a reserve to an existing sub-merchant, a Maintenance case must be created, updated and submitted.

 ### Creating the case